kalki7/ratatouille/README.md

 I've used Eight Portions Recipe Data set which you can get here <a href='https://eightportions.com/datasets/Recipes/'>Link</a>

 <h3>Model</h3>
-you can directly use this model from the huggingface/transformers library<br>
+you can directly use this model from the huggingface/transformers library<br><br>

 tokenizer = AutoTokenizer.from_pretrained("kalki7/distilgpt2-ratatouille")<br>
 model = AutoModel.from_pretrained("kalki7/distilgpt2-ratatouille")